 How to manage content for single-page applications

-Single-page applications, or SPAs for short, are web applications or websites that can interact with the user dynamically by rewriting the current page, rather than loading new pages from a server.
+Single-page applications (SPAs) are web applications or websites that can interact with the user dynamically by rewriting the current page, rather than loading new pages from a server.

 Simultaneously with the influx of SPAs in the world of digital experiences there is a parallel newcomer, namely headless CMS.
-A headless CMS is essentially a database with APIs to deliver content to any channel.
+This is essentially a database with APIs to deliver content to any channel.

 However, not everything is a bed of roses with single-page apps and headless—especially where the content editors are concerned.
 Let’s take a look at the challenges and the proposed solutions.

-Also, a traditional CMS makes it easy for editors to see the content structure of their given website or app, while a headless CMS is just a “free floating” database of contents, where the editors fill in forms that are used to populate content fields.
+Also, a traditional CMS makes it easy for editors to see the content structure of their given website or app, while a headless CMS is just a “free floating” database of contents where the editors fill in forms that are used to populate content fields.
 The same principle goes for page editing and structure management.

-The developer’s first approach actually leads to more hard coding from the developers, and editors are more dependent than ever on what the devs have taken into account beforehand.
+The developer first approach actually leads to more hard coding from the developers, and editors are more dependent than ever on what the devs have taken into account beforehand.

 One final challenge to mention with the SPA/headless architecture is image handling.
-Whereas another type of CMS can automatise several image editing functions, this is not as easy in a headless environment, due to the separation of content and presentation (not to mention that the content may be presented in wildly different channels).
+Whereas another type of CMS can automatize several image editing functions, this is not as easy in a headless environment, due to the separation of content and presentation (not to mention that the content may be presented in wildly different channels).